whitneyburton/portfolios/students/david_shim.md

     Little Shop of Orders project.
   * I am currently organizing a friendly poker game for Turning students to occur sometime mid-week during intermission.

+## Notes

+* Assessment was acceptable but didn't feel like it realized your full potential
+* Will be a lot of work in module 3 to make sure we're hitting this target
+* Group projects are successful; doing well contributing to the team without introducing any friction
+* Would like to see you taking on more challenges during the project group;
+make sure we're pushing ourselves
+* Group participation is technically competent; would like to see a larger role in "bringing out the best" in the group
+* Feedback / Community involvement: Keep active and pushing yourself to get off of the periphery of the group -- individual involvement is great as well
+* You could be a great asset as a mentor to newer students

+## Outcome

+* __A: End-of-Module Assessment:__ 3
+* __B: Individual Work & Projects:__ 3
+* __C: Group Work and Projects:__ 3
+* __D: Community Participation:__ 3
+* __E: Peer & Instructor Feedback:__ 3